AbeerWebDev/Soles/README.md

 Project is: Completed

 ## Room for Improvement
+* Make the footer interactive.

-* Make the display more interesting to the user by further expanding in the use of jQuery features.
+* Make the display computer friendly.

 ## Acknowledgements
 * Many thanks to Codecademy.